 The 2014 D2 was probably my favorite wine of the evening.
 Combining 58% Merlot, 36% Cabernet Sauvignon, 5% Cabernet Franc, and 1% Petit Verdot it was smooth and offered up red and black fruit, vanilla and oak.

 The 2014 Four Flags was 100% Red Mountain Cabernet Sauvignon and as you’ve seen, I’m totally crushing on Red Mountain.
 This wine was no exception.
 Ripe fruit, nice structure, and integrated tannins.

-So we bought everything we tried with the exception of the white wine.
+So we bought everything we tried.
 I was so impressed by everything I’d tasted that I purchased their flagship wine, the Grand Ciel Cabernet Sauvignon, without even tasting it.
 At $160.
 Don’t tell The Husband.
 So yeah, I’m a believer.
 (Please let it be great).

 And I seriously could have spent all evening sipping wine in front of this fire.

 OK, so an important question.
 How were we able to get from Seattle and back and taste all that fabulous wine in between?
 I hired the folks from Seattle Wine Tours, who took excellent care of us.
 My first thought was just to hire some random limo company but I kept seeing references to these folks and finally decided to check it out.
 As I’d already reached out to most of the places we would be visiting, I didn’t want a “tour.”
 No problem, as they will guide as much or as little as you want.
 We had Mary as our driver and I just can’t say enough about her.
 She is quite well known in the industry and really was a treasure trove of information.
 I don’t regret for one second not hiring the random limo company.
 And even better as no one had to be the designated driver!
 Money well spent.